 Travel

-For general information about travel, please reference the BSU travel policy
+For general information about travel, please reference the BSU travel information page.

-If you are traveling internationally for your project, note that your proposal will need additional review and requires SPA notice at least 4 weeks prior to the deadline.
+If you are traveling internationally for your project, note that your proposal will need additional review and requires SPA notice at least four (4) weeks prior to the deadline.

 Indirect costs, commonly known as facilities and administrative costs (F&A), are general support expenses that cannot be specifically assigned to a single project.